waltercostamb/course_viral-microbiology_2023/README.md

-# Advanced Module "Viral Microbiology"
+# Advanced Module "Viral Microbiology": Part B

-This repository contains information about the advanced module "Viral Microbiology" of the Masters program in Microbiology of the Friedrich-Schiller University of Jena.
-The first version of this module contains two parts: wet and dry lab.
-Each part is consisted of 60 hours work to be completed in two weeks.
+This repository contains information about Part B of the advanced module "Viral Microbiology" of the Masters program in Microbiology of the Friedrich-Schiller University of Jena.
+The module "Viral Microbiology" is divided into two parts: A, wet lab and B, dry lab.
+Part B is consisted of 60 hours work to be completed in two weeks.
 Theory will be covered in the morning and practice in the afternoon.
-This repository contains information regarding the second part.
-In the dry lab, we will focus on Computational Biology/Bioinformatics applied to bacteriophages.
+We will focus on Computational Biology/Bioinformatics applied to bacteriophages.
 The following topics will be covered:

 - Introduction to Computational Biology/Bioinformatics
 - Documentation and Lab Book